-Data on students at universities refer to students of bachelor, master, follow-up master, and doctoral study programmes in public and private universities (they do not include students of two state universities, which make different reporting).
-Master study programmesdenote a group of master and follow-up master study programmes.
-Tables show students of two fields of education (according to the ISCED 97 classification) separately.
-It applies to broad group 4, i.e. the group of fields of education of science, mathematics and computing (it includes life science, physical science, mathematics and statistics, computing) and broad group 5, i.e. the group of fields of education of engineering, manufacturing and construction (it includes engineering and engineering trades, manufacturing and processing, architecture and building).
-Data are taken from the SIMS database (i.e. Union Information from Students' Registers) and refer to the database status as at 20 January 2017.
-Since a field of education with the same code may have various contents at different universities and thus it is problematic to classify students to relevant groups of fields of education according to the ISCED 97, expert estimates are given for the breakdown by field of education, which were made for the Czech Statistical Office by experts of the Ministry of Education, Youth, and Sports.
-Data breakdown by territory is made based on the permanent residence of students.
+Data on students in universities refer to students of bachelor, master, follow-up master, and doctoral study programmes in public and private universities (they do not include students of two state universities, which make different reporting).
+Master study programmes denote a group of master and follow-up master study programmes.
+Tables show students of two fields of education (according to the International Standard Classification of Education: Fields of Education and Training 2013 (ISCED-F 2013)).
+Science fields of education correspond to the broad field 05 (natural sciences, mathematics and statistics), engineering fields of education correspond to the broad field 07 (engineering, manufacturing and construction).
+Data are taken from the SIMS database (i.e. Union Information from Students' Registers) and refer to the database status as at 20 January 2018.
+Since a field of education with the same code may have various contents at different universities and thus it is problematic to classify students to relevant groups of fields of education according to the ISCED-F 2013, expert estimates are given for the breakdown by field of education, which were made for the Czech Statistical Office by experts of the Ministry of Education, Youth, and Sports.